Do I really need life insurance?

 Your policy will last for a fixed period of time (the term) for example, 25 years.
 The payout (sum assured) will remain the same for the whole term.
 So, whether you pass away one year or 24 years into the term, the value of the sum assured is the same.

 The drawback is that level term policies don’t account for inflation.
-For instance, a sum assured of £300,000 might seem a lot but in ten or 15 years, it might not go as far.
+For instance, a sum assured of £300,000 might seem a lot but in ten or 15 years, it might not go as far, depending on inflation.

 Increasing term life insurance